Karmiven/Server-Api-BnS-2017/README.md

 ## Additions / Fixes
 <details>
-  <summary><b>Change Log: 13/11/2024</b></summary>
+  <summary><b>Change Log: 27/01/2025</b></summary>

-  1. **Added authentication for accessing the admin panel**:
-     Implemented a credential verification system to ensure that only authorized administrators can access the admin panel.

-  2. **Added a navigation panel to the Admin Panel**:
-     Introduced a navigation bar to improve usability, providing quick access to key sections of the admin panel.
+  1. Added update management for B&S Server API:
+     Implemented a system to check for updates directly from the project's GitHub repository.
+The feature allows administrators to download the latest updates and perform automatic installations seamlessly, ensuring the B&S Server API remains up-to-date with minimal effort.

-  3. **Minor code tweaks and adjustments**:
+  2. **Minor code tweaks and adjustments**:
      Made small improvements and optimizations to enhance code stability and readability.

 </details>